allthingsjavascript/scores-module/tasks.md

 * Each iteration of the reduce method needs to return an array with the current min and max values.
 * Each iteration of reduce should test the current min and max values with the next available score using `Math.min` and `Math.max`.
 * The initial value set for the accumulator should be an array that consists of a minimum and maximum score that will be replaced.
 For example as miniumum of 100 and a maximum of 0.
+* Return the results of the reduce method from the getMinMaxScore function.